hi123-code/LifeStealZ/README.md

 # Allows players to withdraw a heart, even if they only have one left
 allowDyingFromWithdraw: true
 # If the totem effect should be played, when you use a heart
-playTotemEffect: false
+playTotemEffect: true
 # The time you have to wait, before you can use another heart in Milliseconds
 heartCooldown: 0
 # How many times a player can be revived.
 Set to -1 to make it infinite
 maxRevives: -1

 # If the use of totems of undying should be prevented
-preventTotems: false
+preventTotems: true
 # If crystalpvp should be disabled
-preventCrystalPVP: false
+preventCrystalPVP: true

 # Only disable this option if you want to add custom commands on elimination and don't want the player to get banned
 disablePlayerBanOnElimination: false